Vamsi404/cis6930fa24-assignment0/README.md

   - The local JSON file (if used) follows the same structure as the data returned by the FBI API.

 - **Known Bugs**:
-  - [List any known issues that you are aware of, e.g., handling of special characters in the data, network timeout errors, etc.]